Overview

 How URL Authentication Works

-• Content Mangement Server: This server generates authenticated URLs based on a set of predefined rules, which include the authentication algorithm and key.
-It then sends these URLs back to the client.
+• Content Management Server: This server is responsible for generating authenticated URLs based on predefined rules.
+These rules include the specific authentication algorithm and key.
+Once generated, these URLs are provided to the client.

-3. The client uses the authenticated URL to request content from the CDN edge servers.
+3. Content Request from CDN: The client uses the generated authenticated URL to request the content from the CDN edge servers.

 How to Set Up URL Authentication